Skip to the main content.

 What are potential biases in healthcare algorithms?

-Healthcare algorithms are computational tools that analyze medical data to aid clinical decision-making, diagnosis, and treatment planning.
-These algorithms, often powered by machine learning, process vast amounts of information from electronic health records (EHR) to identify patterns and predict patient health outcomes.
+Healthcare algorithms are computational tools that analyze medical data to aid in clinical decision-making, diagnosis, and treatment planning.
+These algorithms, often powered by machine learning, process vast amounts of information from electronic health records (EHR) to identify patterns and make predictions about patient health outcomes.
 However, they are susceptible to various biases.
-These biases can inadvertently reinforce existing healthcare disparities, particularly affecting minority and economically disadvantaged groups.
+One study titled, Dissecting racial bias in an algorithm used to manage the health of populations, revealed one of these biases, “The current use of algorithms that determine who receives access to high-risk health care management programs was found to routinely accept healthier whites into the programs ahead of less healthy blacks.”
+Biases like these can inadvertently reinforce existing healthcare disparities, particularly affecting minority and economically disadvantaged groups.

 The potential biases in healthcare algorithms